pliplupp/OmoriSandbox/README.md

 A battle simulator/sandbox for Omori, written in C# for the Godot engine.
 It aims to recreate the battle system in the game as accurately as possible, allowing users to create any kind of battle scenario they desire.
 I started this project in my attempt to learn the Godot engine through recreating a game that I thorougly enjoy.
 ## Installation
 Simply download the latest release archive from the "Releases" section and extract the contents to any folder.
 There are two versions to choose from:
+### For Windows Users:
 - `OmoriSandbox.zip` uses the Vulkan renderer and works best on newer systems.
 Recommended for most users.
 - `OmoriSandbox_Compat.zip` uses the OpenGL renderer and works best on older systems.
 Use this if you're having issues with the Vulkan version.

 Either archive should contain two executables:
 - `OmoriSandbox.console.exe`: Runs the Sandbox alongside a seperate console window.
 Useful for viewing debug information and any errors that may occur while using the Sandbox.
 (Recommended)
 - `OmoriSandbox.exe`: Runs just the Sandbox without a console.

+### For Linux Users
+- `OmoriSandbox_Linux.zip` uses the Vulkan renderer and works best on newer systems.
+Recommended for most users.
+- `OmoriSandbox_Linux_Compat.zip` uses the OpenGL renderer and works best on older systems.
+Use this if you're having issues with the Vulkan version.

+To run the Sandbox, you can either use the provided `OmoriSandbox.sh` script, or run the `OmoriSandbox.x86_64` executable directly.

 ## Usage
 **Important Note**: As of writing, the project is currently in an "alpha" state, allowing users to try out the sandbox for themselves during active development.
 While battles are functional from start to finish, __many features including skills, weapons, items, enemies, etc. are missing from the current build.__ Expect bugs, glitches, or potential inaccuracies.
 See the [To-Dos](#To-Dos) section to see the current status of any missing features.
 If you happen to find a bug, please report it in the "Issues" tab.